awslabs/sagemaker-debugger/README.md

 print(f"Loss values during evaluation were {trial.tensor('CrossEntropyLoss:0').values(mode=smd.modes.EVAL)}")
 ```

 That's it!
+When you configure the `sagemaker_simple_estimator`,
+you designate the `entry_point` to your training script python file.
+When you run the `sagemaker_simple_estimator.fit()` API,
-Amazon SageMaker will automatically monitor your training job for you with the Rules specified and create a CloudWatch
+Amazon SageMaker will automatically monitor your training job for you with the `Rule`s specified and create a `CloudWatch` event that tracks the status of the `Rule`,
-event which tracks the status of the Rule, so you can take any action based on them.
+so you can take any action based on them.

-If you want greater configuration and control, we offer that too.
-Head over [here](docs/sagemaker.md) for more information.
+If you want greater configuration and control, see [SageMaker page](docs/sagemaker.md) for more information.

 ### Running Locally
-Requires Python 3.6+, and this example uses tf.keras.
+Requires Python 3.6+ and this example uses tf.keras.

 To use Amazon SageMaker Debugger, simply add a callback `hook`:
 ```python